River Raisin National Battlefield Will Expand Thanks to National Park Trust and Partners

 ABOUT NATIONAL PARK TRUST

-National Park Trust (NPT) is a non-profit dedicated to preserving parks today and creating park stewards for tomorrow.
-NPT is the only land trust with a comprehensive mission of protecting national parks through land acquisition and creating a pipeline of future park stewards by getting kids to parks.
-Since 1983, NPT has completed 70 land projects in 31 states, 1 US Territory, and Washington, DC.
-This school year, NPT will provide an estimated 25,000 under-served kids with park trips through their nationally recognized Buddy Bison Programs and Kids to Parks Day National School Contest, both of which support Title I schools.
+National Park Trust is a non-profit dedicated to preserving parks today and creating park stewards for tomorrow.
+The Park Trust is the only land trust with a comprehensive mission of protecting national parks through land acquisition and creating a pipeline of future park stewards by getting kids to parks.
+Since 1983, the Park Trust has completed 70 land projects in 31 states, 1 US Territory, and Washington, DC.
+This school year, the Park Trust will provide an estimated 25,000 under-served kids with park trips through their nationally recognized Buddy Bison Programs and Kids to Parks Day National School Contest, both of which support Title I schools.

 Find out more at www.parktrust.org.

 River Raisin National Battlefield Park preserves, commemorates, and interprets the January 1813 battles of the War of 1812 and their aftermath in Monroe and Wayne counties in southeast Michigan.
 The Battles of the River Raisin resulted in the greatest victory for Tecumseh’s Confederation and the greatest defeat for the United States during the War of 1812.
 Although American forces were victorious in the first battle, the second ended in what was described as a “national calamity” by then General William Henry Harrison, and later President of the United States.
 The battle cry, “Remember the Raisin!” inspired a massive US victory at the Battle of the Thames, which sealed the War of 1812 in the western theater for the US, claimed the life of the great Shawnee War Chief, Tecumseh, and resulted in the end of the American Indian Confederation.
 The aftermath of the battles resulted in the formation and implementation of Indian removal policies and laws at the conclusion of the War of 1812, an aftermath that continues to influence the United States today.